 Wattage is the most obvious use of these scientific terms for a guitarist.
 This tells us how much power an amp has.
 The higher the watts, the harder a power amp can drive a speaker.
 Or if applied to a speaker in particular, how many watts a speaker can handle before it starts to clip the signal.

-Although there’s an obvious correlation between watts and volume, the outcome also depends on variables such as valves and the type of speaker.
+Although there’s an obvious correlation between watts and volume, the outcome also depends on variables such as valves and speaker type.
 In the mid-20th century, a speaker could only handle about 30w maximum.
-Roll forward a few decades and you’ve got guitar cabs that can comfortably deliver 100w or 200w.
+Roll forward a few decades and you’ve got guitar cabs that can comfortably deliver 100w or 150w for standard electric guitars.
 This provides more clean headroom at high volumes.

 Take note of the ohmage when plugging a piece of musical equipment into a circuit.
-In an ideal world, you want to match output and input impedance to get the intended sound.
+In an ideal world, you want to match output and input impedance to get the pure, intended sound of your gear.
 There are three groups of impedance in which gear can be classified.
 Low, high and ultra-high.

 Microphones and DI boxes are low impedance, meaning the ideal next step in the circuit accepts low power.
 A PA mixer is designed to take these kinds of inputs.